Somatic Hypnotherapy F.A.Q. and Answers

 • Mental and physical relaxation, general feeling of drowsiness

-• Eyelids heavy, feel locked together, unable to open.
+• Eyelids heavy, feeling locked together

-• Jaw muscles relaxed, teeth unclenched.
+• Jaw muscles relaxed, teeth unclenched

-• Tingling or numbness in any portion of the body.
+• Tingling or numbness in any portion of the body

-• Desire to laugh, smile, giggle, or cry.
+• Desire to laugh, smile, giggle, or cry

-• Body warmth or chill.
+• Body warmth or chill

-• Feel personal freedom, carefree or uninhibited.
+• A sense of personal freedom, feeling carefree or uninhibited

-• Voice sounds fade in and out.
+• Sounds fade in and out

-• Feeling of lightness or of floating.
+• Feeling of lightness or of floating

 4. Who can be hypnotized?